jee-gamer/Loterry/README.md

-# Loterry
+# Simple Loterry Project

-hello world
-python
+It is going to be written in Python and it will demostrate microservices architecure approach.